Thursday, December 26, 2019

 Multimodal Communicator: using more than one form of AAC of method of communication, basically someone who has a range of AAC tools, and can also be someone who uses a range of AAC tools and changes between communication styles regularly or semi regularly, his can be switching between high tech to low tech then to asl then to high tech and even some times to speech for some individuals.
 This can include full Time AAC user, part time, intermittent ect.

-Verbal/ speaking: individuals whose primary (but not always only) form of communication is through vocal speech, while they are often referred to as verbal, there is some movement to change the term to speaking autistics.
+Verbal/ speaking: anyone whose primary (but not always only) form of communication is through vocal speech, while they are often referred to as verbal, there is some movement to change the term to speaking autistics.
 Verbal/Speaking autistics often rely on more than one mode of communication including intermittent, part time AAC use

 Semi-verbal: Individuals who have speech that may be unclear to others or have a limited speaking abilities that come with extreme difficulty,

-Intermittently non speaking: individuals who primarily rely on vocal speech but whose speech is unreliable, and can often stop working partially or entirely for short to long periods of time unpredictably.
+Intermittently non speaking: anyone who primarily rely on vocal speech but whose speech is unreliable, and can often stop working partially or entirely for short to long periods of time unpredictably.
 Though some individuals can predict sometimes when this will happen, but it is not consistently predictable.

 *Note* the last two terms may appear very similar at first glance but the order is really important and